ordinaryCoder/reacted-admin-fe/README.md

 ### Testing

 All tests are colocated with the source code inside the same directory.
 So, it makes it easier to find them.
-Unfortunately, it is not possible with the `pages` folder which is used by Next.js for routing.
-So, what is why we have a `pages.test` folder to write tests from files located in `pages` folder.
+We have a `pages.test` folder to write tests from files located in `pages` folder.

 ### VSCode information (optional)